Volue-Public/energy-mesh-python/_sources/mesh_modelling.rst.txt

   Definition value types are "TimeseriesAttributeDefinition" for singular value or "TimeseriesCollectionAttributeDefinition" for collection of values.

-* **Relationship attributes** - connect two objects.
-The owned object's owner is always a relationship attribute that belongs to some other object.
-There are two types of relationship attributes:
+* **Ownership relation attributes** - connect two objects.
+The owned object's owner is always an ownership relation attribute that belongs to some other object.
+There are two types of ownership relation attributes:

     - one-to-one
     - one-to-many

-  When creating a new object the owner must be a relationship attribute of one-to-many type.
-Relationship attribute has defined *object type* (on the attribute definition level) that shows what object value type is accepted to be added as child.
+  When creating a new object the owner must be an ownership relation attribute of one-to-many type.
+Ownership relation attribute has defined *target object type name* (on the attribute definition level) that shows what object value type is accepted to be added as child.

   Definition value types are "ElementAttributeDefinition" for singular value or "ElementCollectionAttributeDefinition" for collection of values.